Edinburgh Southern (Scottish Parliament constituency)

-Edinburgh Southern is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of Edinburgh.
+Edinburgh Southern (Gaelic: Dùn Èideann a Deas) is a burgh constituency of the Scottish Parliament covering part of the council area of Edinburgh.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is one of nine constituencies in the Lothian electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of nine constituencies in the Edinburgh and Lothians East electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+The Edinburgh Southern constituency was created as a result of the First Periodic Review of Scottish Parliament Boundaries and largely replaced the Edinburgh South constituency.
+Further boundary changes were enacted as a result of the second periodic review of Scottish Parliament boundaries in 2025.

 The seat has been held by Daniel Johnson of Scottish Labour since the 2016 Scottish Parliament election.

 Electoral region

-The other eight constituencies of the Lothian region are Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Western, Linlithgow and Midlothian North and Musselburgh.
+The other eight constituencies of the Edinburgh and Lothians East region are East Lothian Coast and Lammermuirs, Edinburgh Eastern, Musselburgh and Tranent, Edinburgh Central, Edinburgh North Western, Edinburgh North Eastern and Leith, Edinburgh Northern, Edinburgh South Western and Midlothian North.
+The region includes all of the City of Edinburgh and East Lothian council areas, and parts of the Midlothian council area.

-The region includes all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.
+Prior to the second periodic review of Scottish Parliament boundaries in 2025, Edinburgh Southern was part of the Lothian (Scottish Parliament electoral region) electoral region.
+The other eight constituencies of the Lothian region were Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Western, Linlithgow and Midlothian North and Musselburgh.
+The region included all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.

 Constituency boundaries and council area

-Edinburgh is represented in the Scottish Parliament by six constituencies: Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern and Edinburgh Western.
+Since the second periodic review of Scottish Parliament boundaries in 2025, Edinburgh is to be represented in the Scottish Parliament by seven constituencies: Edinburgh Eastern, Musselburgh and Tranent (which also includes part of East Lothian), Edinburgh Central, Edinburgh North Eastern and Leith, Edinburgh North Western, Edinburgh Northern, Edinburgh Southern, and Edinburgh South Western.
+As a result, the Edinburgh Southern constituency covers the following electoral wards of Edinburgh Council:

-The Edinburgh Southern constituency was created as a result of the First Periodic Review of Scottish Parliament Boundaries and largely replaced the Edinburgh South constituency.